kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 	- one wrong line of code = death ish

 ## The "Difficult Customer" (Top Bun Experience)
-I don't deal with many customers, as the front office peopel take them.
+I don't deal with many customers, as the front office people take them.
 - Often felt pressures when making burgers
 - One time mistake forgot the patty
 - From that day, learned to take a step back when pressured